 I have kept this recipe pretty straightforward by using all that I had in my refrigerator and pantry.
-Feel free to customize this stir-fry by adding veggies and ingredients to your liking.
 Let’s start with the sauce first.

 Whisk up the sauce by combining all the ingredients listed below in a big bowl.
-Mix everything and set aside.
+Mix everything until combined.
+Set aside.

-The sauce is spicy, garlicky and just perfect for the noodles.
-But you can adjust the spiciness by reducing the amount of chili flakes and chili-garlic in the sauce.
+The sauce is spicy, garlicky, and just perfect for the noodles.
+But you can adjust the spiciness by reducing the quantity of chili flakes and chili-garlic in the sauce.

 Then drain the noodles and rinse under cold water and drain again.
 Toss the noodles in chili-garlic sesame sauce until well coated and set aside.